Year 6 leavers speeches 2021

 The fact that this school is very small is not at all a bad thing.
 It meant that I got involved in a lot more things and it was easier to get settled into.

 My journey through St. Lawrence has been amazing and all the staff have been very helpful.
 I hope new children have just as much fun as I did.

 I don’t think I have enough time or memory to write everything that has happened in the past seven years but I definitely have some crazy but fun memories.
-For instance, the school production of the lion king and my particular high note or the piggy back races and falling on top of each other like a pile of rocks or screaming on the incredibly slow but high ski lift at the isle of white or jumping of the air fan at hilltop (which was super scary) thank goodness we had a harness on.
+For instance, the school production of The Lion King and my particular high note, or the piggy back races and falling on top of each other like a pile of rocks, or screaming on the incredibly slow but high ski lift at the Isle of Wight, or jumping of the air fan at Hilltop (which was super scary) thank goodness we had a harness on.
 This school may be small but it is school of madness and I love it!
 And I can say that I am part of St. Lawrence and once apart of St. Lawrence always a part of St. Lawrence.

 A lot happened in the later years of St. Lawrence.
 The amazing Viking, Roman and WW2 days that Mrs. Mac had planned for us.
 All the fabulous School trips that we went on including the SSS (Stone Street Staycation) which was great fun.
 It was different to all the other school trips we had been on so it made it unique.
 I liked camping outside.
 Hilltop, which we managed to squeeze in just before the first lockdown, was an amazing experience.
 I enjoyed all the activities.
 Even though Covid ruined many things thankfully we could still put on a school show.
 We managed to put on The Lion King.
 I really liked the fact that it was a mixture of acting and songs and everyone helped a lot making the show enjoyable and fun.